Lighthouse Hill Reservoir

 Bennett Bridges Day Use Area.
 Take Cemetery Road (County Route 22) out of Altmar for approximately 3 miles to Bennett Bridges.
 Parking for about 25 cars, shore-fishing and a beach launch.
 No motors allowed on the reservoir.

 Hogs Back Road Day Use Area.
 North side of reservoir, continue past Bennetts Bridge and take next left onto Hogs Back Road.
 Parking, shore-fishing and a hand launch.
-No motors allowed on reservoir.
+Electric motors only.

 General Fishing Information